freeCodeCamp/guide/src/pages/javascript/typeof/index.md

 console.log(typeof x) -> object
 ```

-This can be useful for checking the type of a variable in a function that can accept multiple types, and continuning accordingly.
+This can be useful for checking the type of a variable in a function that can accept multiple types, and continuing accordingly.

 IE: A function that can take a variable that is a string or a number:
 ```